Transcendental Model 1-G: Design and development

 The Transcendental Aircraft Company was founded in January 1947 at New Castle, Delaware by Mario Guerrieri and Bob Lichten, two employees of Kellet Aircraft, to develop the Model 1-G, on which they had begun design work in 1945.
 Their design was a small cantilever monoplane powered by a single 160 hp Lycoming O-290-A air-cooled flat-four engine positioned in the fuselage that drove two 3-blade rotors at the tips of the wings via a two-speed reduction gearbox.
 Two 1/6 hp electric motors were used to tilt the rotors, with the rotors linked by a shaft running through the wing to ensure that both rotors would be tilted at the same angle.
 A steel tube forward fuselage carried the single pilot, engine and gearbox, with the open cockpit positioned forward of the engine and gearbox.
 An aluminum alloy monocoque tail boom carried the aircraft's tail surfaces.
 A fixed tricycle landing gear was fitted.

 The aircraft's rotors were controlled with cyclic and collective controls as used by a helicopter, for use in helicopter mode, while conventional ailerons, elevators and a rudder were fitted to the aircraft's wings and tail to control the aircraft in airplane mode.

 Development was slow owing to a shortage of funds, with the prototype sufficiently complete to allow testing on a ground test rig in 1951, although it was badly damaged later that year when the rotors disintegrated on the test bed during the first run at full revolutions.
 A series of contracts from the United States Air Force (USAF) allowed development to continue, and for the Model 1-G to be rebuilt into a form suitable for flight testing.

 Lichten left Transcendental in 1948, and, in September 1952, Guerrieri sold his interests in the company to William E. Cobey Jr., a Kellett Aircraft Corporation vibrations expert who continued the development of the Model 1-G. With some funding provided by a 1952 Army/Air Force contract for flight data reports and analyses, hover testing of the 1750 lb.
 Model 1-G began on June 15, 1954.
+A second, improved tiltrotor, the Model 2, was later developed (see below).

+Model 2

+Transcendental Model 2 convertiplane in flight.
+NASA Ames Research Center photograph (AD98-0209-19).

+The two-seat Transcendental Model 2 was a larger and more powerful development of the earlier Model 1-G, with an all-up weight of 2249 lb.
+Developed by William E. Cobey Jr., the Model 2 first flew in late 1956 and demonstrated further progress in tiltrotor flight testing.

-A second, improved, Transcendental tiltrotor aircraft, the 2249 lb, two seat place Model 2, was subsequently developed by William E. Cobey Jr. but funding limitations resulting from the withdrawal of Air Force support prevented the expansion of the flight envelope, and the program was terminated in 1957.
+Despite these advances, funding limitations resulting from the withdrawal of United States Air Force support prevented expansion of the flight envelope, and the program was terminated in 1957.